Millennium (novel series)

+The first three books have been translated by many publishers in over 50 countries; by March 2015, 80 million copies had been sold worldwide.
+With Lagercrantz's first two installments, the Millennium series had sold over 100 million copies worldwide by May 2019, making it one of the best-selling book series in history.
+The series has been adapted into Swedish and American films, as well as comics from Vertigo Comics and Dupuis.

 Production

 Origins

 After his death, many of Larsson's friends said the character of Lisbeth Salander was created out of an incident in which Larsson, then a teenager, witnessed three of his friends gang-raping an acquaintance of his named Lisbeth, and did nothing to stop it.
 Days later, wracked with guilt, he begged her forgiveness — which she refused.
 The incident, he said, haunted him for years afterward, and in part moved him to create a character with her name who was also a rape survivor.
 The veracity of this story has since been questioned, after a colleague from Expo magazine reported to Rolling Stone that Larsson had told him that he had heard the story secondhand and retold it as his own.

 In the only interview he ever did about the series, Larsson stated that he based the character on what he imagined Pippi Longstocking might have been like as an adult.
 Another source of inspiration was Larsson's niece, Therese.
 A rebellious teenager, she often wore black clothing and makeup and told him several times that she wanted to get a tattoo of a dragon.
 The author often emailed Therese while writing the novels to ask her about her life and how she would react in certain situations.